Leader of this group:

 PhD MD Mariann Bentsen

 During the last decade, numerous animal studies have explored the reparative and regenerative effects of mesenchymal stem cells (MSC) to prevent and treat neonatal complications caused by prematurity and birth asphyxia.
-Positive preclinical data has recently led to the first phase I clinical studies on bronchopulmonary dysplasia, hypoxic-ischemic encephalopathy and cerebral palsy.
+Positive preclinical data has lately led to the first phase in clinical studies on bronchopulmonary dysplasia, hypoxic-ischemic encephalopathy and cerebral palsy.

-The aim is to elucidate the properties and function of these perinatal stem cells during fetal development, and to examine how the cells and their secretome are affected by various pregnancy complications and reflect the intrauterine environment.
+We are also aiming to elucidate the properties and function of perinatal stem cells during fetal development, and to examine how the cells and their secretome are affected by various pregnancy complications and reflect the intrauterine environment.

 The research group works in close collaboration with the “Tissue Engineering ResearchGroup”, the “Cellular Networks Research Group”, and “Research Group for Pregnancy, Fetal Development and Birth” at the University of Bergen, as well as Mohn Research Centre for Regenerative Medicine, Haukeland University Hospital.